expo/expo/docs/pages/versions/unversioned/sdk/asset.md

 - `downloadAsync()`

 Downloads the asset data to a local file in the device's cache directory.
 Once the returned promise is fulfilled without error, the [`localUri`](#expoassetlocaluri 'Asset.localUri') field of this asset points to a local file containing the asset data.
 The asset is only downloaded if an up-to-date local file for the asset isn't already present due to an earlier download.
+The downloaded `Asset` will be returned when the promise is resolved.

 ### `Asset.loadAsync(modules)`